Guidelines for providing public hospital services to injured workers.

 Medical services provided by salaried medical practitioners to outpatients may be charged on a fee-for-service basis in accordance with the Medicare Benefit Schedule (MBS).

-The agent can pay an Emergency Department (ED) attendance fee when the services have been provided by a hospital approved to provide emergency services by the DH.
+The agent can pay an Emergency Department – Non Admitted attendance fee when the services have been provided by a hospital approved to provide emergency services by the DH.

 Care provided in an ED is not an admitted service.
 Where an injured worker's entire hospital care is provided in the ED, it is not considered a hospital inpatient admission, irrespective of whether a criterion for admission is met.

-The ED attendance fee is payable to cover the services, materials and administrative costs of an injured worker being treated within an ED.
-The attendance fee is not payable if the injured worker requires an inpatient admission.
+The ED – Non Admitted attendance fee is payable to cover the services, materials and administrative costs of an injured worker being treated within an ED.
+The ED – Non Admitted attendance fee is not payable if the injured worker requires an inpatient admission.
+ED - Admitted fees would then be applicable (refer to Emergency Department – Admitted under the Inpatient Classifications section of the policy).

 If the injured worker was seen at another hospital prior to being transferred to the admitting hospital, the initial referring hospital may be paid an ED attendance fee.
 An ED attendance fee can only be paid once per claim.
 A subsequent charge by the same hospital will only be paid if accompanied by documentation from the hospital explaining the circumstances for emergency treatment.
 Medical treatment provided by registered medical practitioners can be charged on a fee-for-service basis in accordance with the WorkSafe reimbursement rates for medical services.